Carrier Selection Rules

 For Origin Matching, you can choose to have the rule apply to all shipments, regardless of origin, by selecting All shipments are eligible, regardless of origin.
 You also can differentiate rules application by origin, either by including shipments from specific origins or excluding shipments from specified origins.

 Another option within Origin Matching for at large shipping locations without a specific origin is to use countries and/or postal codes of ship-from addresses in your fulfillment network.
-To exercise this option, you'll enable the Use Ship From Country/Postal Codes toggle and then select Specified countries and postal codes.
-To use countries, you'll need to select the box next to Use Countries, and to use postal codes, you'll select the box next to Use Postal Codes.
+To exercise this option, you'll enable the Use Ship From Country/Region/Postal Codes toggle and then select Specified countries, regions, and postal codes.
+To use countries, you'll need to select the box next to Use ship from countries, and to use postal codes, you'll select the box next to Use ship from postal codes.
 You will provide all countries and/or postal codes for which you wish the rule to apply.
 Alternatively, for postal codes, you can download a postal code CSV template and then upload a file of applicable postal codes.

-For Destination Matching, you'll provide your Destination Criteria, whether applicable to all of your network destinations or to specified countries and postal codes.
-To apply the rule to specific countries and/or postal codes, you'll need to select Specified countries and postal codes.
-If you opt to specify countries, you'll need to select the checkbox next to Use Countries.
+For Destination Matching, you'll provide your Destination Criteria, whether applicable to all of your network destinations or to specified countries, regions, and postal codes.
+To apply the rule to specific countries, regions, and/or postal codes, you'll need to select Specified countries, regions, and postal codes.
+If you opt to specify countries, you'll need to select the checkbox next to Use destination countries.
 You have the option to include or not include countries matching the country(ies) you select from the dropdown menu.
-Similarly, if you opt to specify postal codes, you'll need to select the checkbox next to Use Postal Codes.
+Similarly, if you opt to specify postal codes, you'll need to select the checkbox next to Use destination postal codes.
 You have the option to include or not include the postal code(s) matching the postal code(s) you enter.

 Alternatively to populating the postal codes field with individual postal codes, you can download a CSV file to complete with your applicable postal codes and upload into the console.